John Cotton Dana

-Biography
+Early career

 Dana studied law at Dartmouth College, where he graduated in 1878.
 Moving to Denver in 1880, Dana passed the Colorado bar and began to practice.
 Dana moved to New York and was admitted to the bar in 1883.
 Taking a position as the editor of the Ashby Avalanche in 1885, Dana moved to Minnesota, but resettled in Colorado after a short time.
 Dana married in 1888 to Adine Rowena Wagener.
 They had no children.

 Because of the reputation he cultivated as a learned man and his connections in the Denver Public Schools, the superintendent Aaron Gove nominated Dana as the city's first librarian.
 Dana directed the Denver Public Library from 1889 to 1898, where he instituted an "open stack" policy under which patrons could browse for themselves instead of having library staff intervening for every request.
 Dana wanted to update libraries and envisioned them as vibrant community centers rather than collections of relics that appealed to only a small segment of people.
 Under Dana's leadership the Denver Public Library also pioneered the first-ever collection devoted to children's literature.
 He was personally opposed to the concept of storytime, preferring for his children's library to focus on the continuing education of school teachers.
 Dana was the president of the Colorado Library Association in 1895 and served as president of the American Library Association in 1895/96.

 The city began discussing lowering Dana's salary over mounting public controversy concerning a city tax levied for the school district and, by extension, the library.
 Dana also drew criticism for circulating "gold bug" literature at the library; Colorado was economically dependent on mining silver and the gold standard was a political issue.
 Dana felt that library patrons should have information on both sides of the issue.

-Back east again, he served as a librarian at the Springfield, Massachusetts public library from 1898 to 1902 and continued many of his Denver policies there.
+Back east again, he served as a librarian at the Springfield, Massachusetts, public library from 1898 to 1902 and continued many of his Denver policies there.
 One of the changes Dana implemented at the Springfield library was to the physical building itself.
 He had workers tear down many of the railings and generally open the floor plan.
 Dana was adamant that patrons be permitted to browse the stacks: "Let the shelves be open, and the public admitted to them, and let the open shelves strike the keynote of the whole administration.
 The whole library should be permeated with a cheerful and accommodating atmosphere."
 Although these terms were not invented until nearly a century later, Dana concerned himself heavily with the ergonomics and usability of the library collections and facilities.
 He left Springfield after refusing to become involved in a power struggle with the library's patrons.